 1. Register and Vote

-- Your vote is important and you can’t vote unless you are registered.
+- Your vote is important and you can’t vote unless you’re registered.

 - Click here to learn more about how to register in North Carolina.

-- Click here to learn more about absentee voting, same day voting, early voting, locating your voting place, and one-stop sites.
+- Click here to learn more about absentee voting, early voting, and ID requirements.

 2. Do Your Homework